MicrosoftDocs/visualstudio-docs.es-es/mac/installation.md

 ---
-title: "Instalación de Visual Studio para Mac"
+title: Install Visual Studio for Mac
-description: "Instrucciones sobre cómo instalar Visual Studio para Mac y los componentes adicionales necesarios para el desarrollo multiplataforma."
+description: Instructions on how to install Visual Studio for Mac and additional components required for cross-platform development.
 author: asb3993
 ms.author: amburns
 ms.date: 04/14/2017